Extensions of the Busemann-Petty Problem for Arbitrary Measures: Introduction

 The question posed by Busemann and Petty is as follows: Let $K,L\subseteq \R^n$ be symmetric convex bodies such that

 for every hyperplane $H$ through the origin.
 Does it follow that $\vol{K} \leq \vol{L}$?

 This interesting problem triggered a series of deep developments connecting convex geometry and Fourier analysis.
-The answer was shown to be affirmative for dimensions $n \leq 4$ and negative for $n \geq 5$, after major contributions culminating in the analytic characterization of \emph{intersection bodies} due to Koldobsky (see, e.g., \cite{BusemannPetty1956, Gardner1994, Koldobsky98b,Koldobsky98}).
+The answer was shown to be affirmative for dimensions $n \leq 4$ and negative for $n \geq 5$, after major contributions culminating in the analytic characterization of \emph{intersection bodies}.
+See \cite{BusemannPetty1956, Gardner1994, Koldobsky98b,Koldobsky98,KoldobskyBook} for the solution of the Busemann-Petty problem, and its history.

 A general version of the Busemann-Petty problem replaces the volumes of the sections and the bodies, by arbitrary measures with continuous densities.
 Consider a continuous even real function $f$ on $\R^n$.
 We define a measure $\mu$ whose density is $f$.
 For every hyperplane $H$,